ibm-cloud-docs/secrets-manager/framework/cse.md

 Use this option for {{site.data.keyword.secrets-manager_short}} instances provisioned in IBM Cloud Classic data centers, such as Dallas, Washington, Sao Paulo, London, Frankfurt, Madrid, Sydney, Tokyo, and Osaka.

 1. From the [IBM Cloud catalog](https://cloud.ibm.com/catalog), search for "Virtual Server" and provision a virtual machine matching your requirements
-2. From your local workstation, login to the VM using the VM's provided credentials
+2. From your local workstation, login to the VM using its generated credentials
 3. From within the VM, login to IBM Cloud and use your {{site.data.keyword.secrets-manager_short}} instance via API or CLI

 ### Connect using a VPE gateway
 {: #connect-to-sm-privately-vpe-gateway}

-Use of this option is required for {{site.data.keyword.secrets-manager_short}} instances provisioned in IBM Cloud Next Generation data centers, such as Montreal, Chennai and Mumbai.
+Use of this option is required for {{site.data.keyword.secrets-manager_short}} instances provisioned in IBM Cloud Next Generation data centers.
 It can be used for other regions as well.

 1. [Create a VPE gateway](https://cloud.ibm.com/infrastructure/network/endpointGateways)
 2. Attach the VPE to a new or existing VPC